Towards Trustworthy Wi-Fi CSI-based Sensing: Systematic Evaluation of Adversarial Robustness: Related Work

-\subsection{\textbf{Adversarial Perturbations in the Signal Domain}}
+\subsubsection{\textbf{Adversarial Perturbations in the Signal Domain}}

-Adversarial Machine Learning (AML) extends these ideas to the data and model layers.
+Adversarial Machine Learning extends these ideas to the data and model layers.
 Early gradient-based attacks remain the most widely used \cite{goodfellow_explaining_2015, madry_towards_2018, carlini_towards_2017}, and although designed for vision tasks, many have since been adapted to sequential data~\cite{zizzo_adversarial_2020, pialla_time_2025}, where perturbations must respect temporal smoothness and signal continuity.
 Applying such threats to Wi-Fi sensing introduces additional challenges: CSI is complex-valued, high-dimensional, and non-stationary.
 Prior work shows that both white- and black-box attacks can reliably degrade model performance \cite{yin_evasion_2025, ambalkar_adversarial_2021}, yet most methods ignore physical-layer constraints such as channel propagation, multipath structure, and transceiver behavior, limiting real-world feasibility.
-A smaller subset does account for these factors -- e.g., WiCAM’s surrogate-based black-box attacks \cite{xu_wicam_2022}, and WiIntruder’s universal perturbations resilient to synchronization offsets \cite{cao_security_2024}.
-Despite these recent advances, the field still lacks a unified robustness evaluation framework.
+A smaller subset does account for these factors---e.g., WiCAM’s surrogate-based black-box attacks \cite{xu_wicam_2022}, and WiIntruder’s universal perturbations which are resilient to synchronization offsets \cite{cao_security_2024}.
+Despite these recent advances, the field still lacks a unified robustness evaluation framework for offense and defense.